Est. 1985

 Day 3

-Today explore the beautiful town, Aix-en-Provence.
-The elegant old town has a genteel feel, thanks to its profusion of fountains, and upmarket boutiques dotted along the labyrinth of narrow streets that spread out from the Cours Mirabeau.
-Perhaps enjoy an guided tour to provide further insight into the area.
-Then visit the well-preserved workshop of artist Paul Cezanne where he worked daily from 1902 until his death in 1906.
-Dozens of great works were created here.
-Nearby is Mount Sainte-Victoire, which features heavily in Cezannes’ paintings.
-Perhaps take the walk from his studio to Lauves’ hill, where some of his most famous paintings of this landscape were painted from.
+Today explore the beautiful town of Aix-en-Provence.
+This elegant former Roman spa town has a genteel feel, thanks to its profusion of beautiful squares, bubbling fountains, and upmarket boutiques and markets dotted along the labyrinth of narrow streets that spread out from the Cours Mirabeau.
+Perhaps enjoy a guided walking tour to provide further insight into the area?
+Maybe visit the well-preserved workshop of artist Paul Cezanne where he worked daily from 1902 until his death in 1906 and where dozens of his great works were created.
+Nearby is Mount Sainte-Victoire, which features heavily in Cezannes’ paintings and Lauves’ hill, where some of his most famous paintings of this landscape were painted from.
 Now converted into the ‘Land of Painters’ by the city, you can take in the same panorama which inspired the artist.

 Day 4